ArchieCall/AccurateSleepOld/README.md

 * sleep_time must be a floating point number between .000001 seconds and 100. seconds.
 * sleep_ns() is very similiar to the normal Julia sleep() function, albeit with more accuracy.

-The sleep_ns() function enables extremely accurate sleeping of a Julia program accurately down to .000002 seconds.
+The sleep_ns() function enables extremely accurate sleeping of a Julia program accurately down to .000005 seconds.

-This function works as follows: the concept of burn_time is advanced, where burn_time  is a threshold where 99% of typical sleep() calls fall below this level.
-Of course
+This function is a hybrid solution that works as follows:
+  * I examined the output of sleep()
+  * the actual sleep time was always greater than the specified time
+  * the average error of the sleep was about .00150 second
+  * 99% of the errors were less than .00230 seconds

 cdf                    |   sleep() err           | sleep_ns() err
 ---------------------  |  --------------------   | -------------------